DarkAssassin23/Server_Connect/README.md

 This will display the follwing man page style menu
 ```
-Server Connect interface, allows you to easily connect to and manage all your
+Server Connect allows you to easily connect to and manage all your
-ssh connecitons
+ssh connecitons.
+Below is a list of the supported commands and functionality

 	[name] 			Name of one of your connections your trying to
 				connect to.
 Additionaly, you can append regular ssh